A fun fiction for friends!

 Cam tried not to notice when classes started up, but felt a pang to her stomach when college girls came in to eat at the restaurant, laughing together and complaining about their teachers.
 She kept telling herself, it was okay because Eloise was worth it.
 Her mother needed Cam's financial help too.
 The diapers and formula weren't cheap, not to mention vast number of trips and quarters for the laundry.
 It all added up.
 Then her mother got laid off.
 Actually, she hurt her back, but the company doctor denied her claims as work related.
 So Cam took more shifts, worked longer hours while her mother stayed home and took over the care of the baby.
 Joni was far too busy partying.

 The day came when Cam had enough and blew up.
 She caught her sister's boyfriend giving Eloise sips of beer while Joni giggled.
 She marched her druggie sister downtown where she had her sign over legal guardianship for Eloise to Cam.
-Joni was never around hardly anymore anyway leaving Eloise completely in the care of Camille and her mother only occasionally visiting.
+Joni was hardly around anymore anyway leaving Eloise completely in the care of Camille and her mother, only occasionally visiting.
 Still, with her mother unable to work and Joni staying with this new boyfriend, the support was all on Cam's shoulders.

 It was a day just like all her days when she drove to work.
 Except it wasn't.
 There was a small huddle of her co-workers standing in front of the door.